 B.F.A.
-Theatrical Production Arts
+Theatrical Production & Design

-STUDENT LEARNING OUTCOMES FOR THEATRICAL PRODUCTION ARTS
+STUDENT LEARNING OUTCOMES (SLOs) FOR THEATRICAL PRODUCTION & DESIGN

 Students are assessed for SLO 1 in various departmental courses.
 For SLOs 2-4 students are assessed during each review and are evaluated on how consistently they meet the student learning outcomes by the following classifications: